 While Mt Gox grew to become a massive crypto trading giant, its backend development processes stalled under Karpeles’ management.
 This led to a series of successful cyber attacks occurring between the first confirmed security breach in 2011 and continuing until a massive heist in 2014.

 In total, Mt Gox’s attackers made off with about 744,000 bitcoins, or approximately $460 million.
 This amount, huge then, comes up to a colossal $28.1 billion lost today, making this one of the hugest cryptocurrency hacks in history.

 Exact facts about the vulnerabilities exploited in each of Mt Gox’s hacks are scarce.
 However, it is abundantly clear that there were many vulnerabilities to exploit.
 Anonymous insiders reported that the exchange lacked such basic (and vital) features as version control software and — until a few months before its fall — a test environment.

-Without version control, one Mt Gox developer could accidentally modify another’s other’s code.
+Without version control, one Mt Gox developer could accidentally modify another’s code.
 There was no history of changes or reliable mechanism for merging code or reverting to a known working copy.
 Since it lacked a test environment, Mt Gox put this largely untested software in front of the general public.